Madge Evans: Radio and television

-Later, she worked in radio and television in New York City.
-Evans performed on the Philco Television Playhouse (1949–1950), Studio One (1954), Matinee Theater (1955), and The Alcoa Hour (1956).
+Later, Evans worked in radio and television in New York City.
+She performed on The Philco Television Playhouse (1949–1950), Studio One (1954), Matinee Theater (1955), and The Alcoa Hour (1956).
 She was also a panelist on the 1950s version of Masquerade Party.

+Personal life

+Evans married playwright Sidney Kingsley, best known for his plays Dead End and Detective Story, In York Village, Maine, on July 25, 1939.
+The couple owned a 250 acre estate in Oakland, New Jersey.
+Following her marriage to Kingsley, Evans left Hollywood and moved to this home in New Jersey.

 Death

-Evans died at her home in Oakland, New Jersey from cancer in 1981, aged 71.
+Evans died at her home in Oakland, New Jersey, from cancer in 1981, aged 71.